frezaeix/Pointnet2_PyTorch/README.rst

     )
   ))

-3- Finall self.fc_layer are applied on the features to get cls scores
+3- Finall self.fc_layer are applied on the final features to get cls scores

 **Explaining the flow of Pointnet2 for cls task, msg mode:**